olishevskii/olishevskii/README.md

 ### About me

-I'm a full-stack developer with expertise in JavaScript, TypeScript, Node.js, SQL and NoSQL databases, and a range of frontend technologies like Next, React, and Redux.
+I'm a full-stack developer with expertise in JavaScript, TypeScript, Node.js (Express, NestJs), SQL and NoSQL databases, and a range of frontend technologies like React, Redux and Next.js.
 I'm passionate about creating scalable, high-performance applications and contributing to open-source projects.

 With a strong grasp of design patterns, programming paradigms, and protocols, I rely on automated testing with Jest and version control with Git and NPM to ensure the quality and reliability of my code.